THIS IS A STORY ABOUT TRANSPORTATION

 Explore Hiking Trails

 Starting at the Whitewater Canal State Historic Site, walk along the hiking trails that lead you down the canal route.
 These trails will take you through historic Metamora and lead you to the Duck Creek Aqueduct (about .5 miles) and eventually the “Twin Locks” (an additional 2.6 miles).
 Add some fun to your trek with a scavenger hunt, available at the Grist Mill.

 Shop the collection

 Shop T-shirts, totes, caps, pins and mugs designed for the Whitewater Canal State Historic Site.
 In addition to ordering through the lookbook, these items are also available in the Metamora Grist Mill.
 Be sure to visit all 12 locations to assemble the complete collection.Browse lookbook

 Help bring history, science, art and education to life for your students with a one-of-a-kind field trip experience.
 Students will get to learn about ropemaking and watch as staff operate a genuine historical ropemaking machine.
 All state historic sites support Indiana Academic Standards, and feature a variety of academic topics.
 Call 765.647.6512 to schedule your visit to Whitewater Canal.Learn more Download educator guide

 Plan Your Trip

 Field trip admission is free for pre-scheduled, accredited schools and homeschool groups of 10 or more Indiana K-12 students.
+Members of the Indiana Association of Homeschool Educators receive free daily admission with proof of membership.
 Call 765.647.6512 to schedule your visit.